Time

 Other continuous monitoring activities may include:

-• Annual CUI training for individuals authorized to:some text
+• Annual CUI training for individuals authorized to:

 • Review content drafted for publication on systems accessible to the public